philipphoehn/flopyarcade/README.md

 python FloPyArcadeDQN.py
 ```

-3) FloPyArcadeGeneticNetwork.py runs a search for optimal policy models following a genetic optimization.
+3) FloPyArcadeGeneticNetwork.py runs a search for optimal policy models following a genetic optimization - optionally with novelty search.
 It allows multi-threaded parallel execution, given the number of available threads by the variable NAGENTSPARALLEL.

 ```bash
 python FloPyArcadeGeneticNetwork.py